RagnarB83/ash-documentation/docs/Metalloprotein-II.rst

 When the X-ray structure of the protein is of sufficient quality the hydrogen bonding network may more clearly reveal whether a residue should be protonated or not.
 Special attention should be paid to the protonation state of HIS residue as it can be both doubly and singly protonated and when singly protonated, it can protonated on the delta-nitrogen or the epsilon-nitrogen of the imidazole ring.
+The hydrogen bonding network in the X-ray structure can often be used to make this assignment.
-The hydrogen bonding pattern is often useful In rare cases, note that the atoms of the imidazole ring of HIS may have been mis-assigned due to the similar electron densities around carbon and nitrogen.
-This can be spotted if you see a carbon atom of the imidazole ring in hydrogen-bonding distance to another heavy atom.
+In rare cases, note that the atoms of the imidazole ring of HIS may have been mis-assigned due to the similar electron densities around carbon and nitrogen.
+This can be spotted if you see e.g. a carbon atom of the imidazole ring in hydrogen-bonding distance to another heavy atom.
+To fix such a problem requires modifying the coordinates in the PDB-file.

 ###########################################################